openqasm/openqasm/source/language/openpulse.rst

    extern capture(channel chan, waveform filter, frame output) -> bit;

-   // A capture command that returns a raw waveform data extern capture(channel chan, length len, frame output) -> waveform;
+   // A capture command that returns a raw waveform data extern capture(channel chan, duration len, frame output) -> waveform;

-  // A capture that returns a count e.g. number of photons detected kernel capture(channel chan, length len, frame output) -> int
+  // A capture that returns a count e.g. number of photons detected kernel capture(channel chan, duration len, frame output) -> int

 The return type of a ``capture`` command varies.
 It could be a raw trace, ie., a list of samples taken over a short period of time.
 It could be some averaged IQ